FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 First we create the distinct geometric parts of this wire.
 Making sure that parts that have to be connected later share the same vertices.

-So we create the points first   *
+So we create the points first:

 ```python